HTML

 - In addition to the

-element.
-This should be the first child of thehtml
+headelement.
+This should be the first child of thehtmlelement. - A

-.
-This should be the first child of thehead
+metaelement with acharsetattribute containing a valid character encoding, usuallyutf-8.
+This should be the first child of theheadelement. - A

-element.
-This should be the second child of thehtml
+bodyelement.
+This should be the second child of thehtmlelement.

 - A top-level